nicoguerra18/HotelOasis/readme.md

 Welcome to the Hotel Management Application for Hotel Oasis!
 This application is designed specifically for hotel employees to efficiently manage cabin bookings, guest information, and overall hotel operations.
 Whether you're a front desk manager, reservationist, or housekeeping staff, this app is tailored to streamline your daily tasks and enhance guest experiences.
 I developed this application while taking a react course (linked below).

 ## Technologies Used
 Built using JavaScript, React, Redux, Supabase.
-Deployed using Netlify and Vercel.
+Deployed using Netlify and Vercel. <br>

-Link to the Demo --> https://drive.google.com/file/d/1wDOiaiihGAFAuNymuHmnXNuq6WNnKysv/view?usp=sharing <b>
+Link to the Demo --> https://drive.google.com/file/d/1wDOiaiihGAFAuNymuHmnXNuq6WNnKysv/view?usp=sharing <br>
-CHECK IT OUT HERE --> https://hotel-oasis.netlify.app/login
+CHECK IT OUT HERE --> https://hotel-oasis.netlify.app/login <br>

-Guest Username and Password:
+Guest Username and Password: <br> tester@example.com <br>
-tester@example.com
-tester
+tester <br>

 ## Features